gautam7250/Data-Science-Advanced-Analytics-Virtual-Experience/README.md

 ## Methods used
 * Business Understanding & Problem Framing
  -To understand what is going on at the client and think about how you would approach a problem like this to test this specific hypothesis.

 * Exploratory Data Analysis & Data Cleaning
+-To address missing values, duplicates, data type conversions, transformations, and multicolinearity, as well as outliers.
+Perform some exploratory data analysis.
+Look into the data types, data statistics, and identify any missing data or null values, and how often they appear in the data.
+Visualize specific parameters as well as variable distributions.

 * Feature Engineering
 * Modeling & Evaluation
 * Insights & Recommendation